 - Multiply these two numbers and divide the solution by 18

-- The answer tells you how many cats can comfortably share a room
+- This tells you how many cats can comfortably share a room

-Do I Need Spare Rooms in My Home if I Have a Cat?
+Do I Need Spare Rooms for a Cat?

-- The cat can claim the room as her own.
-This will help manage her territorial instincts.
+- Your cat can claim the room as its own.
+This will help manage its territorial instincts.

 - You can keep the cat’s litter tray in this room.